roxanneminerals/roxanneminerals.github.io/cv.md

 ## Summary

-Passionate research professional interested in using diverse types of information and data to help people understand and address complex issues.
-Developed and currently lead a team that provides research support to achieve advocacy, education, and outreach goals.
-Continuing to grow organizational capacity to collect, analyze, and visualize data.
-More than ten years of research experience in energy, infrastructure, and manufacturing policy advocacy.
+Passionate research professional interested in using diverse information and data to help people address complex issues.

 ## Professional Experience

 *Research Director, BlueGreen Alliance Foundation    Jan.
-2019 - Present, Minneapolis MN*

-Direct research work across departments to support organizational initiatives and to help establish the organization as a national expert in all areas of work.
-Help various audiences including staff, BGA/F partners and allies, funders, and the public understand complex issues.
-Build and continuously improve organizational research and data infrastructure.

-The BlueGreen Alliance unites America’s largest labor unions and its most influential environmental organizations to solve today’s environmental challenges in ways that create and maintain quality jobs and build a stronger, fairer economy.

-*Senior Research Analyst, BlueGreen Alliance Foundation    May 2017 - Dec.
-2018, Minneapolis MN*
+2019 - Present, Minneapolis MN* *Senior Research Analyst, BlueGreen Alliance Foundation    May 2017 - Dec.
+2018, Minneapolis MN* *Research Analyst, BlueGreen Alliance Foundation    Sept.
+2012 - April 2017* *Market Research Associate, BlueGreen Alliance Foundation    Dec.

-Developed and led the organization’s Research Team in efforts to strategically incorporate research and data into BGA/F work.

-*Research Analyst, BlueGreen Alliance Foundation    Sept.
-2012 - April 2017*

-Managed research and data projects, writing documents such as papers, factsheets, memos, and issue briefs, and communicated findings in the form of charts, dashboards, and visualizations.

-*Market Research Associate, BlueGreen Alliance Foundation    Dec.
 2010 - Sept.
 2012, Minneapolis MN*

-Conducted research and analysis to support BlueGreen Alliance campaigns and programs, particularly those associated with the Clean Energy Manufacturing Center (CEMC).
+* Established a new Research Department in the organization.
+Responsible for directing research and data work across departments to meet organizational goals, identifying and taking advantage of strategic opportunities for innovative new research, and establishing the organization as a national expert in all work areas.

+* Manage staff resources for research.
+Responsible for hiring and supervising permanent and temporary research staff including interns and research assistants.
+Identify and provide ongoing training and skill building to build organizational capacity in research work.
+Coordinate external research capacity through consultants and strategic relationships.

+* Develop, maintain, and improve research and data infrastructure.
+Developed robust data collection processes and worked with consultants to build databases and websites.
+Lead and continuously improve processes for data collection, analysis, validation, and documentation; manage organizational data maintenance and storage.
+Recommend updates to organizational policy around data sharing to  protect data privacy.

+* Clearly communicate to help multiple audiences understand issues and solutions.
+Publish research and data materials including reports, fact sheets, blogs, and data visualizations like charts and maps.
+Produce internal memos, briefs and other documents for staff.

+* Coordinate within the organization and with external partners to ensure high quality of data and research in all publications and communications.
+Developing an organizational report process to guarantee quality research and data products are produced in a timely fashion.

+The BlueGreen Alliance unites America’s largest labor unions and its most influential environmental organizations to solve today’s environmental challenges in ways that create and maintain quality jobs and build a stronger, fairer economy.

 *Research Associate, Great Plains Institute    Feb.
 2010 – Nov.
 2010, Minneapolis MN*